vyu821/world-happiness-analysis/README.md

 (Mildred)
-Title: The thought process in the utilization of machine learning in the group project
+Title: The Thought Process In The Utilization Of Machine Learning In The Group project

 The three broad categories of machine learning at our disposal are: